spring-attic/spring-security-oauth/docs/oauth2.md

 `OAuth2RestTemplate` like this:

 ```
-@Resource
-@Qualifier("accessTokenRequest")
+@Autowired
-private AccessTokenRequest accessTokenRequest;
+private OAuth2ClientContext oauth2Context;

 @Bean
-@Scope(value = "session", proxyMode = ScopedProxyMode.INTERFACES)
 public OAuth2RestTemplate sparklrRestTemplate() {
-	return new OAuth2RestTemplate(sparklr(), new DefaultOAuth2ClientContext(accessTokenRequest));
+	return new OAuth2RestTemplate(sparklr(), oauth2Context);
 }
 ```

-The rest template is placed in session scope to keep the state for different users separate.
+The OAuth2ClientContext is placed (for you) in session scope to keep the state for different users separate.
 Without that you would have to manage the equivalent data structure yourself on the server, mapping incoming requests to users, and associating each user with a separate instance of the `OAuth2ClientContext`.

 In XML there is a `<client/>` element with an `id` attribute - this is the bean id for a servlet `Filter` that must be mapped as in the `@Configuration` case to a `DelegatingFilterProxy` (with the same name).